CashmereKey/Hello-world.github.io/README.md

 just some simple points
 - Love learning new things
 - Pc games are the best
-- hopefuly future good programmer
+- hopefuly future good programmer (atleast trying to be one !!)